 It’s in in South Australia too, that you can come face-to-tooth with one of the world’s most impressive apex predators.
 The turquoise waters off the Eyre Peninsula are the only place in Australia you can (safely) dive into the deep with Great White Sharks.
 The most iconic shark species in the world, Great Whites can grow up to seven metres long, weigh more than 3000 kilograms and reach speeds of up to 32kph, making for unforgettable encounters… from the safety of an impenetrable steel cage!

 In fact, it was in South Australia that the very first shark cage expedition took place when shark attack survivor-turned-researcher Rodney Fox was recruited in 1976 by the producers of JAWS to use his custom-built cage to film live footage for the movie.
 Now, the pristine waters off the coast of Port Lincoln are one of only two places in the world you can shark cage dive with Great Whites.
-Jump on board a full day boat charter from Port Lincoln with Rodney Fox Shark Expeditions, Calypso Star Charters or Adventure Bay Charters and explore locations otherwise inaccessible, where Great Whites are abundant.
-Wildlife lovers will also appreciate that all three operators are eco-certified.
+Jump on board a full day boat charter from Port Lincoln with Rodney Fox Shark Expeditions or Calypso Star Charters and explore locations otherwise inaccessible, where Great Whites are abundant.
+Wildlife lovers will also appreciate that each operators is eco-certified.

 A real-life David Attenborough documentary from June to September, the annual migration of Southern Right Whales along the South Australian coastline is a nature show of epic proportions.
 South Australia’s waters offer some of the best whale viewing opportunities in the world, and some of the most unique experiences to get up close with these gentle giants of the deep.